jpikl/cfxnes/lib/docs/video-api.md

 Sets the canvas resolution multiplier.

-- **scale**: `number` - the multiplier
+- **scale**: `number` - the resolution multiplier

 #### .getVideoScale()

 Returns the current canvas resolution multiplier.

-- **returns**: `number` - the multiplier
+- **returns**: `number` - the resolution multiplier

 #### .getMaxVideoScale()

-Returns the maximal possible value of the `videoScale` option that does not cause canvas to overgrow the screen resolution.
+Returns the largest possible value of the `videoScale` option that does not cause canvas to overgrow screen resolution.

-- **returns**: `number` - the multiplier
+- **returns**: `number` - the resolution multiplier

 #### .setVideoSmoothing(smoothing)

-Sets whether smoothing is enabled.
+Enables/disables smoothing effect for upscaled canvas.

 - **smoothing**: `boolean` - `true` to enable smoothing; `false` to disable

 #### .isVideoSmoothing()

-Returns whether smoothing is enabled.
+Returns whether smoothing effect is currently enabled.

 - **returns**: `boolean` - `true` if smoothing is enabled; `false` otherwise

 #### .setVideoDebugging(debugging)

-Sets whether the debugging output is enabled.
+Enables/disables additional debugging output to be displayed on canvas.

 - **debugging**: `boolean` - `true` to enable debugging output; `false` to disable

 #### .isVideoDebugging()

-Returns whether the debugging output is enabled.
+Returns whether debugging output is currently enabled.

 - **returns**: `boolean` - `true` if debugging output is enabled; `false` otherwise

 #### .enterFullscreen()

-Enables full screen mode.
+Switches to full screen mode.
+It's recommended to wrap `canvas` element in extra `div` to make full screen working properly.

 #### .setFullscreenType(type)